Shows spun off from it include:

 Spinoffs have been an important part of authoring since the beginning.
 Homer did it, Shakespeare did it.
 The New Testament was a spinoff of the Old Testament.

 The words you've already written are some of your greatest assets.
 Look them over.
-Think about how you can modify them, repackage them and update them -- and start spinning.
+Think about how you can modify them, repackage them, update them -- and make more money.

 - - -